This Old House: Ask This Old House

 Ask This Old House had a program segment called "What Is It?".
-In this segment, three of the four regulars would offer lame humorous guesses as to the function of an unusual tool or device, before the fourth regular would reveal its actual use.
+In this segment, three of the four regulars would offer humorous guesses as to the function of an unusual tool or device, before the fourth regular would reveal its actual use.
+The segment was so popular that it would sometimes feature notable celebrity guests such as Jimmy Fallon, Nick Offerman, and Richard Mastracchio, the latter of whom broadcast from space.
 Beginning with the 2007–08 season, Ask This Old House added a "Useful Tip" segment provided by a viewer of the show; this is a revival of a short-lived feature of This Old House when Bob Vila hosted the show.
 Another occasional feature is "Home Inspection Nightmares", in which viewer-submitted photographs of badly-made or deteriorated home installations are shown and commented on by the hosts.

 The opening sequence of Ask This Old House consisted of a GMC van towing the dark-blue Ask This Old House trailer from around Massachusetts before reaching the barn at the end.
 The 25-second version of the opening sequence showed Tom Silva, as passenger, picking up four coffees from a drive-through.
 The original version had Steve Thomas as the driver.
 The 40-second version of the opening sequence showed Kevin O'Connor as the driver.
 In both versions, after the van pulls into the barn driveway, the footage cuts to Richard Trethewey handing out the coffees to the other three regulars.
 The original opening sequence has since been modified, and still shows the travels of the small trailer which has the Ask This Old House logo prominently displayed.